Our products

 How to recognize fresh seafood

-During Holy Week, fishmongers sell a larger volume than usual.
-This increases the risk of the product not being from the same day.
-These signs help you distinguish fresh seafood from stale seafood:
+During Easter, fishmongers sell a higher volume than usual.
+This increases the risk that the product may not be from the same day.
+These signs help you distinguish fresh seafood from spoiled seafood:

 • Bright, black, and bulging eyes.
 If they are sunken or grayish, they are not fresh.

 • Firm body to the touch.
-If the flesh yields when pressed and does not regain its shape, it is stale.
+If the flesh yields when pressed and does not return to its shape, it's past its prime.

-• Clean, sea smell.
+• Clean, oceanic smell.
 If it smells of ammonia, reject it.

-• Vibrant color.
+• Vivid color.
 Red prawns should be truly red, not pinkish or orange.

-• Closed claw.
-If the claw is open and does not close when touched, the barnacle is dead.
+• Closed nail.
+If the nail is open and doesn't close when touched, the barnacle is dead.

-• Dark and firm stalk, not soft or wrinkled.
+• Dark and firm peduncle, not soft or wrinkled.

 • Closed shells or shells that close when tapped.
-Those that are open and do not react are dead: discard them.
+Those that are open and don't react are dead: discard them.

-• Weight: a fresh and full mussel weighs more than it seems.
+• Weight: a fresh, full mussel weighs more than it seems.
 If they are very light, they are empty.

 • Clean surface, without excessive dirt or strong odor.